T-AQA/Matrix-Library/docs/design_rational.md

 Ultimately, the implementation approach we're using is a mix of 'standalone class' and compose with class' imple.
 We are producing our own standalone class, while also using modules and other libraries to perform other tasks.
 We've done this because the standard matrix library has already been constructed; however, we want to build another library to perform at a level more efficient for sparse matrices, while preserving some static functionality that would not have been changed from one implementation to the next.

 ##### Is iteration a good technique for sparse matrix manipulation?
 Is “custom” iteration required for this problem?
 Traditional iteration is not a good technique for sparse matrix multiplication, since the iteration proccess could have a large calculation cost due to many zero values in the matrix.
-A custom iteration is required to solve this problem by multiplying non-zero columns of the CRS matrix with other non-xero columns of a matrix of the same type.
+A custom iteration is required to solve this problem by multiplying non-zero columns of the CRS matrix with other non-zero columns of a matrix of the same type.
 We can also use custom iterators to process and 'pull' entries from a matrix array for the end users.

 ##### What exceptions can occur during the processing of sparse matrices?
 And how should the system handle them?
 Exceptions may arise!
 Here's a short list of what may happen: